stiatragul/maba.org.au/content/events/next_meeting/index.md

 ### Sunday 5 NOV, 9.30 am–12.00 pm: Butterfly & larval host plant identification tour
 Location: Australian National Botanic Gardens

 We will meet outside the Theatrette opposite the book shop.
-Participants are requested to BYO binoculars, camera, hat and sunscreen.
+Participants are encouraged to BYO binoculars, camera, hat and sunscreen.
 Because this is a public venue, we request that you do not bring your butterfly nets.
+There will be no collecting of lepidoptera on this tour, it will be purely observational.

-Lunch will not be provided but there eating options at the ANBG Pollen Café or BYO.
+Lunch will not be provided but there are eating options at the ANBG Pollen Café or BYO.

+ANBG rangers will open the boom gates for participants to use the free overflow parking area off Clunies Ross St.

 ### Sunday 5 NOV, 1.30–4.30pm: Workshop
 Location: Australian National Botanic Gardens, Banksia Building.

 The workshop will focus on Lepidoptera specimen setting, labelling and curation, and how to repair of damaged specimens.
 The emphasis will be on micromoths with smaller attention given to microlepidoptera.
 Afternoon tea will be provided.

 Registration essential for the workshop.

 ## Registration
-To register your attendance please contact the Secretary Michael Braby secretary@maba.org.au
+To register your attendance to any of all of the events please contact the Secretary Michael Braby secretary@maba.org.au by **1 August 2023**.

 ## Accommodation
 There are plenty of options for accommodation in the CBD of Canberra.
 However, during previous moth workshops participants have often stayed at the [Alivio Tourist Park Canberra](https://aliviogroup.com.au/") (20 Kunzea St, O'Connor ACT 2602; ph. +61 2 6247 5466), which is close to Black Mountain and reasonably priced.

+**This page last updated on 23 July 2023.**